m5c/RestifyReplicationPackage/mkdocs/index.md

 All you need to replicate our findings, reuse our data or tools.

+ > **THIS VERSION IS A STATIC, SELF-CONTAINED SNAPSHOT, CREATED FOR THE MODELS ARTIFACT EVALUATION.
+UNLESS YOU ARE A REVIEWER, PLEASE [ACCESS THE ORIGINAL](https://m5c.github.io/RestifyReplicationPackage/)**.

+**A few things to consider for this STATIC SNAPSHOT version**:

+ * To ensure self-containment of this artifact submission, references to individual package components are provided as additional file system links.
+     * Links to the original components are indicated like this: {--original link sample--}
+     * Links to local file system snapshot alternatives are indicated like this: {==local filesystem snapshot==}
+ * In some cases, this reduces convenience, for e.g. README.md files of software artifacts are not nicely rendered, when accessed as file system links.

+*Hint, for result replication*:

- > **The simplest way to replicate our study findings**, is [the prepared docker image](https://github.com/m5c/RestifyJupyter#dockerized-notebook).
+ > **The simplest way to replicate our study findings**, is [{--the prepared docker image--}](https://github.com/m5c/RestifyJupyter#dockerized-notebook) [{==snapshot-contained link==}](../../RestifyJupyter/README.md#dockerized-notebook) (Section: "*Dockerized Notebook*").
 Within just a few minutes you can power up a Jupyter Notebook and replicate all statistics and figures of our paper.
 You only need docker and a browser.

 ## About